tillg/ghost.docker.compose/readme.md

 ### DONE

+* 2021-11-14: Backups are no pulled from server into a local dir.
 * 2021-11-03: Migrated to ghost V 4.21.0, since a vulnerability of the old version was published.
 And of course I testede the migration on my test-site first
 * 2021-10: Migrated the main blog to the new setup: https://grtnr.de
 * 2021-09: I added a backup, I deployed on AWS.